spencermountain/wtf_wikipedia/plugins/api/README.md

 ## Page Redirects
 [Redirects](https://en.wikipedia.org/wiki/Wikipedia:Redirect) are an assortment of alternative names and mis-spellings for a wikipedia page.
-They can be a rich source of linguistic data.
+They can be a rich source of data.
 On wikipedia, you can see all the redirects for a page [here](https://en.wikipedia.org/w/index.php?title=Special%3AWhatLinksHere&hidetrans=1&hidelinks=1&target=Toronto+Raptors&namespace=)

 ```js
 // fetch all a page's redirects